pulibrary/bibdata/docs/indexing.md

 ### Delete records from Solr, excluding SCSB and Thesis records
 Tunnel to the solr box, go to admin panel, you can see how many records there are by submitting a blank query
-- Ssh to marc_liberation box as deploy user
+- Ssh to bibdata box as deploy user
 - `$ bin/rails c`
 - `> solr_url = "http://lib-solr8-prod.princeton.edu:8983/solr/catalog-alma-production-rebuild"`
 - `> solr = RSolr.connect(url: solr_url)`